-5.4.4.
-A play-static ability is a static ability that generates effects that apply to the playing of its source card.

-- 5.4.4a An additional-cost ability is a play-static ability that adds one or more asset-costs and/or effect-costs to play the source card.
+- 5.4.4.
+A play-static ability is a static ability that generates effects that apply to the playing of its source card. - 5.4.4a An additional-cost ability is a play-static ability that adds one or more asset-costs and/or effect-costs to play the source card.
 Additional-cost abilities are typically written in the format "As an additional cost to play this [COST]", where COST is the additional cost to be paid.
 An additional-cost ability is optional if the COST of the ability uses the term "may" and must be declared when playing a card (see Rule 5.1.3). - 5.4.4b An alternative-cost ability is a play-static ability that replaces one or more asset-costs and/or effect-costs to play the source card.
 Alternative-cost abilities are typically written in the format "You may [COST] rather than pay this's [BASE]", where COST is the alternative cost to be paid instead of the cards BASE asset-costs and/or effect-costs.
 Alternative-cost abilities are optional and must be declared when playing a card (see Rule 5.1.3).
-An alternative cost has no effect on any additional costs that must be paid or modifications to the resource cost. - 5.4.4c If a play-static ability generates a triggered effect, the effect triggers immediately if the trigger condition is met.
+An alternative cost has no effect on any additional costs that must be paid or modifications to the resource cost.

+5.4.4c If a play-static ability generates a triggered effect that references the playing of its source, the effect triggers immediately if the trigger condition is met.
 Triggered effects of play-static abilities are typically written in the format "[EFFECT].
-When you do, [Abilities]", where the trigger condition is playing the card using the proceeding effect of the play-static ability.
+When you do, [ABILITIES]", where the trigger condition is playing the card using the preceding effect of the play-static ability.
+(See Section 6.6 - Triggered Effects)

 Note: Cards printed before 2022 have also used the format "[COST].
-If you do, [ABILITIES]".
+If you do, [ABILITIES]", where ABILITIES generate one or more discrete effects.

-Example: Rift Bind has the text "You may play Rift Bind from your banished zone.
-If you do, it gains $+X\{p\}$, where X is the number of 'non-attack' action cards you have played this turn.", which is a play static ability that generates a delayed-triggered effect that is triggered when the Rift Bind is played from the banished zone.
+Example: Rifted Torment has the text "You may play this from your banished zone.
+When you do, deal 1 arcane damage to target hero.", which is a play-static ability that generates a triggered effect that is triggered when the Rift Bind is played from the banished zone this way.

-- 5.4.4d If a play-static ability generates a replacement effect, the effect replaces the card as it is played if the replacement condition is met.
-Replacement effects of play-static abilities are typically written in the format "[EFFECT].
-As you do, [Abilities]", where the replacement condition is playing the card using the proceeding effect of the play-static ability. - 5.4.5.
-A property-static ability is a static ability that defines the property, or value of a property, on an object that would normally be found elsewhere on that object.
+5.4.4d If a play-static ability generates a conditional continuous effect that references the playing of its source, the effect is generated at the time the condition is met.
+Conditional continuous effects of play-static abilities are typically written in the format "[EFFECT].
+If you do, [CONTINUOUSEFFECT]", where the replacement condition is playing the card using the proceeding effect of the play-static ability.